rachael-codes/code-by-heart-back-end/README.md

 4. To start up the frontend, run `yarn start` (or npm).

 ### Firebase Authentication
 For user authentication, create a Google Firebase project for Code By Heart.
 Within it, enable Google as a sign-in method, and add your local host as an authorized domain.
+Update the `src/firebase/firebase.utils.js` file in the frontend repository with your API key.
+This key may be exposed to the public (see here: https://medium.com/@paulbreslin/is-it-safe-to-expose-your-firebase-api-key-to-the-public-7e5bd01e637b).